Death of Raymond Zack: Public reaction

 Members of the local community were outraged.
 In May 2012, Alameda residents held a "wade-out" in memory of Zack, and to demonstrate how public safety officials might have reacted differently to preserve Zack's life.

 Local residents filed complaints with a state agency that oversees paramedics; however, those complaints were dismissed.

 The event prompted "widespread public outrage," and a number of commentaries on ethics, linking the event to the bystander effect.

 City of Alameda reaction

 In the aftermath of Zack's death, the City of Alameda contracted with Ruben Grijalva to conduct an investigation and produce a report.
 His 67-page report "found that the death was caused by a breakdown in communications and a lack of training."
 In the intervening period, a memo surfaced that contradicted the fire chief's claim that Zack's death was due to a lack of funding for water rescue programs.

-Family impact

-On June 14, 2016, Zack's foster mother, Delores Berry, died of congestive heart failure and kidney failure.
-Friends and family said that she never got over Zack's death, and that she essentially died of a broken heart.